Unconventional (oil and gas) reservoir

-Unconventional (oil & gas) reservoirs, or unconventional resources (resource plays) are accumulations where oil & gas phases are tightly bound to the rock fabric by strong capillary forces, requiring specialised measures for evaluation and extraction.
+Unconventional (oil and gas) reservoirs, or unconventional resources (resource plays) are accumulations where oil and gas phases are tightly bound to the rock fabric by strong capillary forces, requiring specialized measures for evaluation and extraction.

 Conventional reservoir

-Oil and gas are generated naturally at depths of around 4 or 5 kms below Earth’s surface.
-Being lighter than the water, which saturates rocks below the water table, the oil and gas percolate up through aquifer pathways towards Earth's surface (through time) by buoyancy.
+Oil and gas are generated naturally at depths of around 4 or 5 km below Earth’s surface.
+Being lighter than the water-saturated rocks below the water table, the oil and gas are driven by buoyancy up through aquifer pathways towards Earth's surface over time.
 Some of the oil and gas percolate all the way to the surface as natural seepages, either on land or on the sea floor.
-The rest remain trapped underground where the oil and gas are prevented from reaching the surface by geological barriers, in a range of trap geometries.
-In this way, underground pockets of oil & gas accumulate by displacing water in porous rock, which, if permeable, are referred to as conventional reservoirs.
-A well drilled into these reservoirs normally flow oil and gas through natural buoyancy, driven to the well bore where pressure differences are relatively high.
+The rest remains trapped underground by geological barriers in a variety of trap geometries.
+In this way, underground pockets of oil and gas accumulate by displacing water in porous rock.
+If the pockets are permeable, they are referred to as conventional reservoirs.
+Wells are drilled into these reservoirs to create a path for oil and gas to reach the surface.
+When pressure differences are relatively high, oil and gas rise to the well bore naturally through buoyancy.
 Where the pressures are low, flow can be assisted with pumps (e.g. nodding donkeys).